HoloPollock/Incremental_Computation_CISC499/README.md

 be able to incrementally add a new element, or modify an element of the set.
-Just as the example of showing odd values in a list from the introduction section showed, that rather than starting from scratch with the whole list of values adding the new ones then recalculating the view of just odd values, an incremental and faster way of doing that would be to take the already calculated view and just add the new values into that view, I thought was rather than when inserting a value or modifying the set starting from an unsorted list, why not save the work that has already been done and just find the location that the new element should go and insert it there saving the sort.\* Based on this, my initial idea was to use a vector.
-However, when adding an element, this would require moving every element down by one after the insertion point.
-This behaviour was undesirable.
+Just as the example of showing odd values in a list from the introduction section showed, that rather than starting from scratch with the whole list of values adding the new ones then recalculating the /photos/view of just odd values, an incremental and faster way of doing that would be to take the already calculated /photos/view and just add the new values into that /photos/view, I thought was rather than when inserting a value or modifying the set starting from an unsorted list, why not save the work that has already been done and just find the location that the new element should go and insert it there sa/photos/ving the sort.\* Based on this, my initial idea was to use a vector.
+However, when adding an element, this would require mo/photos/ving every element down by one after the insertion point.
+This beha/photos/viour was undesirable.
 So for this stage, a B-Tree was used as the collection to store the trees.
 A B-tree is a specialized form of search tree which, just like a Red-Black Tree, is balanced.
 However, a B-Tree optimizes for disk space by allowing each node to contain more than one